dankamongmen/notcurses/rust/README.md

 allocate, (like `NcPlane`, `NcMenu`…) at the end of their scope, since the Drop trait is not implemented for any wrapping type in libnotcurses-sys.

+But they do implement methods and use `NcResult` as the return type, for handling errors in the way we are used to in Rust.

 For the types that don't allocate, most are based on primitives like `i32`, `u32`, `u64`… without a name in the C library.
 In Rust they are type aliased (e.g.: `NcChannel`, `NcChannelPair`, `NcRgb`, `NcColor`…), to